 Our approach of program implementation through WASH Program Areas is unique in the country as it aims to bring a long lasting physical and spiritual development of the communities.
 Our programs are located where WASH needs are great and the full participation of communities, churches, local leaders and other stakeholders makes it unique in the sense that it builds ownership leading to sustainability.
 The integration of gospel and Christian witness in all WASH interventions attracts many stakeholders including communities and community based organizations and even local government.
 The empowerment of local churches in spiritual and physical development the ideal approach since it postures the churches as leaders in the communities.

-In the next 5 years, Living Water International Rwanda will implement its WASH programs in Ruhango and Nyanza Geographic Focus Areas.
-Ruhango and Nyanza Districts are the less served districts in Rwanda and Living Water has worked with the government of Rwanda to prioritize them because they have great WASH needs.
+Living Water International Rwanda will implement its WASH programs in Ruhango and Nyanza districts—the less-served districts in Rwanda.
+Living Water has worked with the government of Rwanda to prioritize these areas because they have great WASH needs.
 At the moment, access to clean water in Nyanza is 54 percent while it is 57 percent in Ruhango.

-Living Water will mainly focus all its interventions in the WPAs located within these two geographic focus areas.
-Upon justifiable request by the government or any other stakeholders; few projects (5-10 percent of the total projects) shall be implemented outside of WPAs (but within the Geographic Focus Areas), or out of the geographical focus areas.
-Though Living Water Rwanda is focusing in Ruhango and Nyanza, the organization is still following up and maintaining more than 400 water projects drilled in 16 other districts across the country.
+Living Water will mainly focus all its interventions in the WPAs located within these two geographic focus areas (Ruhango and Busasamana WPAs).
+Upon justifiable request by the government or any other stakeholders, few projects (5-10 percent of the total projects) shall be implemented outside of these focus areas.
+Though Living Water Rwanda is focusing in the Ruhango and Nyanza districts, the organization is still following up and maintaining more than 400 water projects drilled in 16 other districts across the country.

 According to the recent population census conducted in 2012, Rwanda has made great progress towards access to WASH services.
 The national average rate of people who have access to an improved water source is estimated to 74 percent of the total population.
 However, there is a high level of disparity of access to WASH services among rural and urban areas.
 In rural districts, access to clean and safe water is still very low because there are less developed water infrastructures and investment in WASH sector is insufficient.
 Access to clean water varies from 89 percent in urban districts to 52 percent in rural districts.